DarrenR96/ID3-Split-Calculator/README.md

 # ID3-Split-Calculator
 A decision tree learning calculator for the Iterative Dichotomiser 3 (ID3) algorithm.

 By utilizing the [ID3 Algorithm](https://en.wikipedia.org/wiki/ID3_algorithm), the best feature to split on is decided.
-This program requires to additional libraries outside of the default libraries included with Python.
+This program requires to additional libraries outside of the default libraries included with Python (math, csv).
+Therefore this needs to extra set-up configuration.
 Tested and working on Python 3.7.

 An example of using this calculator is included in exampleUsage.py.